bios62/notechws/labs/lab4-arduino.md

 ## Step 1 - Hardware

-The small cable and plugs is easy to damage so, first look at cable and identify the small blank metal pins on the plugs.
+The small cable and plugs are easy to damage so, first look at cable and identify the small blank metal pins on the plugs.
 Locate the AHT20 text on the sensor-board and with the text oriented in the correct way - Carefully plug one end of the cable into the left white sockets - with the metal pins pointing down.
 Then plug the other end into the white socket of the ESP32 controller.

 The two plugs on the AHT20 sensor is actually identical, and can be used to daisy chain multiple sensor.
 To reduce failure rate of the cable sockets, try to not remove cable from ESP32.
 It is better to unplug at the AHT20 because you have two sockets - one spare if it gets damaged.